ibm-cloud-docs/Cloudant/api/database.md

 >	**Note**: Using `include_docs=true` might have [performance implications](using_views.html#include_docs_caveat).

-If you use the `keys` argument, you need to be aware of two caveats.
+If you use the `keys` argument, you need to be aware of these two details.
 First, when you use the `keys` argument, it might be easier to send a `POST` request rather than a `GET` request if you require many strings to list the keys you want.
 Second, when you issue an